-Talent 2030’s National Engineering Competition for Girls is a FREE competition that offers girls the chance to win £500 for themself and £500 for their school.
+Talent 2030’s National Engineering Competition for Girls is a FREE competition that offers girls the chance to win £500 for themselves and £500 for their school.

 For more information on the competition read the following below.

 - £1,000 for the winner of each category! £500 for you (shared between entrants for teams) and £500 for your school.

-- £100 for each runner-up entry!
-3 runner-up places in each category.
+- £300 for second place!
 (Prize money to be shared between all entrants for team entries)

 - Engineering mentor for each category winner